This Fool: Production

 The series was created by Chris Estrada with producers Pat Bishop, Matt Ingebretson, and Jake Weisman.
 Bishop, Ingebretson and Weisman, who at the time were producing the Comedy Central series Corporate, approached Estrada about creating a show in 2018.
 Fred Armisen is an executive producer.
 On November 10, 2022, Hulu renewed the series for a second season.
+On February 14, 2024, Hulu canceled the series after two seasons.